SignLLM: Sign Language Production Large Language Models: Our Benchmark: Prompt2Sign

-\textbf{Data Format.} Building on previous work \cite{zelinka2020neural,saunders2020progressive,Saunders_2022_CVPR}, we have developed a three-step tool for standardizing data processing.
-The tool is highly efficient, and lightweight, requiring no additional model loading.
-So it is extremely friendly for large-scale data processing.
-Furthermore, we improved it specifically for sign language (\eg, the removal of unnecessary computations such as leg movements, and embedded it into the processing tool of \ourDataName{}.
-The key steps we defined include ``json (\raisebox{-0.2\height}{ }) to h5'', ``h5 to txt (\raisebox{-0.2\height}{ })'', and ``txt to skels (Standard Pose Storage, \raisebox{-0.2\height}{ })''.
-Among all the steps, the most crucial part is the transition from 2D to 3D Pose (\ie, training needs more accurate 3D positioning of fingers, rather than overlapping 2D fingers): \begin{itemize}[label={\textbullet}] \item \texttt{Step I:} First, we obtain the length of the skeleton through the 2D keypoint coordinates ($x$ and $y$), $a$ and $b$ represent indices that identify the two keypoints (or joints) forming a bone $L = \sqrt{(ax - bx)^2 + (ay - by)^2}$. \item \texttt{Step II:} We compute the 3D rotation angles by integrating the aforementioned data, $A$ stands for \text{angles}: $A_{x}, A_{y}, A_{z} = \frac{\text{angle}_{x}, \text{angle}_{y}, \text{angle}_{z}}{\sqrt{\text{angle}_{x}^{2} + \text{angle}_{y}^{2} + \text{angle}_{z}^{2}}}$ \item \texttt{Step III:} In the 3D space ($x$, $y$, $z$), $Y_{x}$, $Y_{y}$ and $Y_{z}$ represent the current coordinates of the Joint $Y_{x}, Y_{y}, Y_{z} = Y_{x} + L \times A_{x}, Y_{y} + L \times A_{y}, Y_{z} + L \times A_{z}$. \end{itemize} These mathematical formulas initialize the skeletal model, including the calculation of skeletal length $L$, root node position, rotation angle, and 3D coordinates ($x$, $y$, $z$), as the subsequent input for the simulation of 3D human skeletal motion.
-Compared to previous work \cite{zelinka2020neural}, it is more concise and elegant, eliminating 60\% of the bloated processes.
-In this way, we extract the posture/gesture information that the sign language only cares about from the video file. \textit{The purpose of the transformation is to discard redundant information, compress the size (80\% reduction in size compared to the clip video in the ASL part), and unify the reading format so that more text2text and seq2seq models/applications can use the datasets, rather than develop data loaders dedicated to sign language.}
+\textbf{Unified Compression of Pose Data.} Building on previous work \cite{zelinka2020neural,saunders2020progressive,Saunders_2022_CVPR}, we develop a three-step tool for standardizing data processing.
+The tool is highly efficient and lightweight, requiring no additional model loading and supporting large-scale data processing.
+Furthermore, we optimize it specifically for sign language data processing (e.g., removing unnecessary leg movement computations and integrating these optimizations into \ourDataName{}'s pipeline).
+The main steps of Data Collection can be visualized as: \href{none}{\raisebox{-0.2\height}{ }} to \href{none}{\raisebox{-0.2\height}{ }} to \href{none}{\raisebox{-0.2\height}{ }}.
+Among all the steps, the most crucial part is the transition from 2D to 3D compressed pose data: \begin{itemize}[label={\textbullet}] \item \texttt{Step I:} First, we obtain the length of the skeleton through the 2D keypoint coordinates ($x$ and $y$), $a$ and $b$ represent indices that identify the two keypoints (or joints) forming a bone $L = \sqrt{(ax - bx)^2 + (ay - by)^2}$. \item \texttt{Step II:} We compute the 3D rotation angles from 2D keypoints data: $A_{x}, A_{y}, A_{z} = \frac{\text{angle}_{x}, \text{angle}_{y}, \text{angle}_{z}}{\sqrt{\text{angle}_{x}^{2} + \text{angle}_{y}^{2} + \text{angle}_{z}^{2}}}$, where $A$ represents the normalized angles. \item \texttt{Step III:} We define $P_x, P_y, P_z$ as the starting joint coordinates computed from 2D keypoints, and define $Q_x, Q_y, Q_z$ as the target coordinates in 3D space: $Q_x = P_x + L \times A_x$, $Q_y = P_y + L \times A_y$, $Q_z = P_z + L \times A_z$. \end{itemize} These mathematical formulas initialize the skeletal model by calculating skeletal length $L$, root node position, rotation angle, and 3D coordinates ($x$, $y$, $z$), serving as input for simulating 3D human skeletal motion.
+Compared to previous methods \cite{zelinka2020neural}, this approach is much more efficient, focusing solely on extracting the posture and gesture information relevant to sign language from the video data.
+This preprocessing step discards redundant information, reduces data size by 80\% relative to the raw video, and standardizes the format, enabling easier integration with text-to-text and sequence-to-sequence models and applications without the need for sign language-specific data loaders.